 In Photoshop CC, Adobe introduced the concept of linked assets in Photoshop.
-Similar to InDesign, Illustrator, and other Adobe applications, this meant that assets could be placed into Photoshop and maintain a link with the original asset.
+Similar to InDesign, Illustrator, and other Adobe applications, this meant that assets could be placed into Photoshop and maintain a link to the original asset.
 If the original asset was updated, then the Photoshop document would be updated.

 In Zoom 5.1 and greater, Zoom can read the linked assets inside of a Photoshop document automatically based on which layers.
 Assets are automatically linked in Zoom so you can see which assets derivatives there are of that original asset.